BlessedHopeLex/BlessedHopeLex.github.io/_services/2021-02-28-2-discipleship-6.md

 Compare with Revelation 22:16:

-    “I, Jesus, have sent my angel to give you[a] this testimony for the churches.
+    “I, Jesus, have sent my angel to give you this testimony for the churches.
     I am the Root and the Offspring of David, and the bright Morning Star.”